weighne/stitch-pattern/README.md

 ### Why a spreadsheet?

-I wanted the final pattern to be easily modifiable without having to own fancy photo editing software.
-A spreadsheet makes it easy to just pop in and change out a few cells
+I wanted the final pattern to be easily modifiable and a spreadsheet makes it easy to just pop in and change out a few cells

 ### Why did you do this?

-I like cross-stitch, but I don't like having to dig around for cool patterns or spend time making my own pattern, so this automates the busy work.
+I like cross-stitch, but I don't like having to dig around for cool patterns or spend time making my own patterns, so this automates some of the busy work.